esyede/alitphp/README.md

 #### Framework Variables
-All framework variables are stored on `Alit::hive`, so this code maybe useful:
+All framework variables are stored on `Alit::hive`, so this dumping this proprty maybe useful:
 ```php
 print_r($app->hive());
 // or